ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Client(s):
 : The endpoints which directly take the measurement(s) and report them to the DAP protocol.
-In order to provide reasonable levels of privacy, there must be a large number of clients.
+In order to provide reasonable levels of privacy, there must be a large number of Clients.

 Aggregator:
 : An endpoint which receives report shares.
-Each Aggregator works with the other Aggregators to compute the aggregate result.
-This protocol defines two types of
-  Aggregators: Leaders and Helpers.
-For each measurement task, there is a single Leader and Helper.
+Each Aggregator works with its co-Aggregator to compute the aggregate result.
+Any given measurement task will have two Aggregators: a Leader and a Helper.

 Leader:
 : The Aggregator responsible for coordinating the protocol.
-It receives the reports, splits them into report shares, and distributes the report shares to the Helpers, and orchestrates the process of computing the aggregate result as requested by the Collector.
+It receives the reports, splits them into report shares, distributes the report shares to the Helper, and orchestrates the process of computing the aggregate result as requested by the Collector.

 Helper:
 : Helpers are responsible for executing the protocol as instructed by the Leader.
-The protocol is designed so that Helpers can be relatively lightweight, with most of the state held at the Leader.
+The protocol is designed so that Helpers can be relatively lightweight, with most of the state held by the Leader.

 {:br}